johnbywater/quantdsl/README.md

  positions and the cash flow.
 Comparing the resulting net cash position with the fair value gives an indication of how well the deltas are performing.

+### Lift

+The examples here use the `Lift` element to specify deltas with respect to each period (daily, monthly, yearly) for each market across the term of the contract.

 ### Gas Storage